-In 2019 lawyers were also subject to searches in Antep and Van removal centres.556
+In 2019 lawyers were also subject to searches in Antep and Van removal centres.
 In Van removal centre the first person to deal with the lawyer is a gendarmerie or koy korucusu ('village guard") who can create problems especially for young lawyers such as unlawful body checks or prohibiting them from client-lawyer meetings.
 It is possible for lawyers to use the Union of Bar Association's translation service through a fix line in the removal centre.
 There is no translator in the removal centre.
+In 2020 Van Bar Association and PDMM agreed a protocol on not conducting client-lawyer meetings except in very urgent cases after March 2020 due to COVID-19.
+For urgent cases a remote meeting took place by phone.
+As of June, this practice ended and face to face interviews restarted.
+There were a lot of complaints from lawyers that cell phones were not allowed in the removal centre, and lawyers often could not meet their clients under pretexts such as staff shortages or because of small inconsistencies between the detained person's formal name and the name notified by NGOs.